 - In person browsing and curbside pick up 10am – 5pm

 - In person browsing and curbside pick up 1pm – 5pm

 - Maximum occupancy of 150 patrons in the building at a time will be enforced.
 The maximum occupancy in the Children’s Room is 15.
 This will be strictly enforced by Library staff.
 If the capacity limit is reached, those patrons who have been onsite the longest will be asked to conclude their visit.

 - Anyone who has a fever, cough, chills or is otherwise not feeling well or who are self quarantining should not visit the library.

 - When entering and for your entire time inside the library, all patrons ages 2 and up, must be wearing a face covering.
 Face coverings that completely cover the mouth and nose are required and mandatory as per Executive Order 107.
 Masks, bandannas or scarves are acceptable.
 Hands, shirts, or other clothing are not acceptable face coverings.

 - Please observe the social distance of six feet between you and the staff and you and your fellow patrons.

-- All returned items must be placed in the book drops on Clinton Avenue.
-Items being returned will be quarantined for 72 hours so you will not see your returned item come off your card immediately.
+- As of May 10, BCCLS and the Library are no longer quarantining materials.
+All returned items must be placed in the book drops on Clinton Avenue.
 You can check your account here.